 The following description of GERAN evolution concepts will outline which parts of the GERAN specification that applies to devices used in a Cellular System for Ultra Low Complexity and Low Throughput Internet of Things, and additional changes to the specification required to cater for the new requirements of these devices.
 In the following descriptions, these devices are referred to as CIoT (Cellular Internet of Things) devices.

-6.2 Extended coverage for GSM (EC-GSM)
+6.2 Extended Coverage for GSM (EC-GSM)

 6.2.1 General